sam0delkin/intellij-psa/README.md

 When you're clicking (Ctrl/Command + Click) by **any** element in the IDE editor, IDE is calling all GoTo contributors, regardless of language or any other things.
 And there is no way to know - does your custom autocomplete will resolve the reference or not.
-For these purposes, there is an additional option were added: `goto_element_filter`.
+This will lead to freezes in IDE UI when you're trying to GoTo in some place which your custom autocomplete is not support.
+TO overcome this problem, there is an additional option were added:
+`goto_element_filter`.
 Here your script should return an array of element types to filter GoTo references.
 It will be saved first time your script will be called with [Info](#custom-autocomplete-info) call and then will ignore all elements that are not matching the types provided.

 ## Ideas / ToDo